 Among the capital expenditures that we propose to finance from the proceeds of this offering over the next 18 months are the expansion of our manufacturing facilities and the purchase of engineering equipment and computer hardware and software.
 Among the sales and marketing expenditures that we propose to finance from the proceeds of this offering over the next 18 months is the purchase of new point of purchase (POP) display systems to show case our new products at retail outlets that we expect to carry our new products as they are released.
 The amounts of the proceeds from the offering that we propose to use for the purposes described above will depend on the proceeds from the offering.
-The table below sets forth the amount of the proceeds from this offering that we propose to use for (1) the purchase of computers and equipment; (2) new product tooling; (3) new product engineering and design; (4) general research and development; (5) the purchase of POP display systems; and (6) working capital purposes depending on the gross proceeds from the offering over the range from Cdn\$6,000,000 (the minimum gross proceeds of the offering) to Cdn\$12,500,000 (the gross proceeds that we would receive upon the sale of 50,000,000 units (the maximum number of units offered under this prospectus) at Cdn\$0.25 (the maximum of our estimated initial public offering price range).
+The table below sets forth the amount of the proceeds from this offering that we propose to use for (1) the purchase of computers and equipment; (2) new product tooling; (3) new product engineering and design; (4) general research and development; (5) the purchase of POP display systems; and (6) working capital purposes depending on the gross proceeds from the offering over the range $from \ Cdn\$6,000,000 \ (or \ approximately \ US\$5.63 \ million) \ (the \ minimum \ gross \ proceeds \ of \ the \ offering) \ to \ (the \ minimum \ gross \ proceeds)$ Cdn\$12,500,000 (or approximately US\$11.74 million) (the gross proceeds that we would receive upon the sale of 50,000,000 units (the maximum number of units offered under this prospectus) at Cdn\$0.25 (the maximum of our estimated initial public offering price range).
 This table does not set forth all possibilities.

-Regardless of the number of units sold, we expect to incur offering expenses estimated at approximately Cdn\$546,000 for legal, accounting, printing, and other costs in connection with this offering.
+Regardless of the number of units sold, we expect to incur offering expenses estimated at approximately Cdn\$746,000 for legal, accounting, printing, and other costs in connection with this offering.
 We may not receive sufficient proceeds from this offering to undertake all these new product development and tooling programs, capital expenditures, sales and marketing efforts and ongoing research and accordingly we will have to reduce the speed and number of our new product development plans and the number of new products under development.
-Further we may use a portion of the net proceeds to acquire businesses, technologies or other assets, we have no agreements or arrangements with respect to any such transactions at the present time.
+We may also use a portion of the net proceeds to acquire businesses, technologies or other assets.
+We have no agreements or arrangements with respect to any acquisitions at the present time.
 There is no guarantee that we will be successful at selling any of the securities being offered in this prospectus.
 Accordingly, the actual amount of proceeds we will raise in this offering, if any, may differ.